ircv3/ircv3-specifications/extensions/sts.md

 Fixed expiry times will involve a dynamic `duration` value being calculated on each connection attempt.

-Server implementors should be aware that fixed expiry times may not be precisely guaranteed in the case where clients reschedule policy expiry on disconnect.
+Server implementers should be aware that fixed expiry times may not be precisely guaranteed in the case where clients reschedule policy expiry on disconnect.

 Which approach to take will depend on a number of considerations.
 For example, a server